MySQL® settings

 REPLICATION SLAVE

-: Enables connections to the replication thread from outside Yandex Cloud.
-Enables use of statements:- SHOW REPLICAS | SHOW SLAVE HOSTS
+: Allows connections to the replication thread from outside Yandex Cloud.
+It enables using the following statements:- SHOW REPLICAS | SHOW SLAVE HOSTS

-: Shows events in a binary log.
+: Shows events in the binary log.

 - SHOW REPLICAS | SHOW SLAVE HOSTS